SRF Program

 Option Four: Attendance at Zoom training sessions

-Zoom training is hosted by Puppets for Learning and run across two sessions of 2.5 hours for up to 20 participants.
-Participants join both sessions.
-You will be sent the training manual and resources (on USB) prior to the training.
+This training option is hosted by Puppets for Learning and runs across two sessions of 2 hours and 45 minutes.
+Participants are required to join both sessions.
+You will be sent the training manual and resources (on USB) prior to the training (and puppets if you choose to purchase them as part of your package).

 Detailed Costs